Dobidop/ComfyStereo/README.md

 # ComfyStereo
-A very basic port of the stereoscopic script usd in thygate/stable-diffusion-webui-depthmap-script
+A very basic port of the stereoscopic script used in thygate/stable-diffusion-webui-depthmap-script